Viscosity of Waterat 20 °C

 Dynamic Viscosity

 Dynamic viscosity (symbol μ) quantifies a fluid’s internal resistance to shear or flow.
 It is expressed in pascal‑seconds (Pa·s) in the SI system.
-For water at 20 °C, the dynamic viscosity is 1.002 × 10⁻³ Pa·s Simple as that..
+For water at 20 °C, the dynamic viscosity is 1.002 × 10⁻³ Pa·s That alone is useful..

 Kinematic Viscosity